 When browsing online, everyone leaves two sets of footprints.
-Most, if not every website keeps track of web visitors.
-Which is why most ask you to accept, click yes or agree to cookies, whereby they leave a cookie in your browser cache in case you come back.
+Most, if not every, websites keep track of web visitors.
+This is why virtually all of them ask you to accept, click yes, or agree to cookies, whereby they leave a cookie in your browser cache in case you come back.

 Cookies make it easier for companies to sell things to you.
-Most websites also use analytics, so even if they don't track individual users, your presence is noted and registered somewhere.
-These traces of your online journey are stored in the servers of websites and third-party software.
+Most websites also use analytics, so even if they don’t track individual users, your presence is noted and registered somewhere.
+These traces of your online journey are stored on the servers of websites and third-party software.
 You can hide your presence online using encrypted Virtual Private Networks — we recommend using ClearVPN.
-It's the first effortless VPN solution for users who want to personalize, expand and secure their online experience.
+It’s the first effortless VPN solution for users who want to personalize, expand, and secure their online experience.
 But what about your browser history that is already on your macOS?

-Safari and every other web browser keeps a history of everywhere you’ve been online, including every link, every login and email.
+Safari, just like every other web browser, keeps a history of everywhere you’ve been online, including every link, login, and email.
 For a number of reasons, you might prefer to keep these private.
 To do that, you need to switch to private browsing in Safari.

 What is private browsing?

 Going incognito in Safari is fairly simple.
 But you should know what it can and can’t do:

-- Private browsing in Safari doesn't prevent websites from tracking you are knowing you’re there.
+- Private browsing in Safari doesn’t prevent websites from tracking — they know you’re there.

 - It won’t prevent the government from tracking a person if they are trying to evade the law either.